Leadership

 René Ancinas

-As Chairman & CEO, René guides the strategic direction of the company, setting the course of Port Blakely’s multi-national operations.
+As Chair and CEO, René guides the strategic direction and sets the course of Port Blakely’s multi-national operations.

 After joining Port Blakely in 2005, René served in the company’s Forestry and Real Estate operations, becoming Chief Operating Officer in 2008.
-He was named CEO in 2010, and added Chairman to his title in 2015.
-A fourth-generation descendant of the company’s founders, he helped establish the Eddy Family Council, creating a nationally recognized model for a sustainable family business governance structure.
+He was named CEO in 2010 and added Chairman to his title in 2015.
+A fourth-generation descendant of the company’s founders, he played a pivotal role in establishing the Eddy Family Council, serving as its founding President and contributing to the development of a nationally recognized model for sustainable family business governance.

-He is an active member of community and industry boards and committees including the National Association of Forest Owners, Seattle Chamber of Commerce, Forterra, and the Washington Roundtable.
-He previously served on the Board of NatureBridge and as the Chairman of the Board of the Seattle Symphony (2018-2021).
+He is active on community and industry boards and committees, including the National Alliance of Forest Owners (NAFO) and the Washington Roundtable, and is a member of the Tugboat Institute.
+He previously served on the Board of NatureBridge (Olympic), the Seattle Metropolitan Chamber of Commerce, and as the Chair of the Board of the Seattle Symphony.

-René holds a bachelor’s degree from Oberlin College, a master’s degree from the San Francisco Conservatory of Music, and an MBA from the University of Washington Foster School of Business.
+René holds a Bachelor of Music degree from Oberlin Conservatory of Music, a Master of Music from the San Francisco Conservatory of Music, and an Executive MBA from the University of Washington Foster School of Business.

 Kim Eiring